 - Use all available space – furniture drawers or cupboards can be used to store smaller items

 - Store the smallest items that you have collectively in labelled boxes instead of keeping them loose inside

 - Make sure that any fragile items are well wrapped in bubble wrap, newspaper or fabric and preferably marked ‘Fragile’ if you can

-- First load the largest items into your shipping container, followed by the smaller ones to make the best use of the space that you have
+- First load the largest items, followed by the smaller ones to make the best use of the space that you have

 - It goes without saying that you should store the most fragile items on the top